 My advice?
 Work out (through trial and error if needs be):

 - which platform(s) you’re most comfortable with

 - where your ideal readers tend to lurk

 Choose one or two social media platforms to really focus on and forget about the rest.

 If you’re stuck for content ideas, write your blogs first (using the above content ideas/prompts) and then break them down into smaller sections to use as posts.

 Content marketing doesn’t have to be time-consuming or boring.
-If it’s completely new to you, check out these three resources to make things easier:
+If it’s completely new to you, check out my book to make things easier: